flodamas/UpsilonPolarization_2018PbPb/ReferenceFrameTransform/README.md

 2. Transform daughter muons in the Helicity frame to the Collis-Soper frame using the angle between two reference frames.

 ### File description
-- Oniatree_MC_numEvent1000_1342.root : Input Oniatree File
+- Oniatree_MC_numEvent1000_1342.root : Input MC Oniatree File
 - UpsilonRefFrameReco2.C : Boosted muons to the upsilon's rest frame and rotated the coordinate by $\phi$ and $\theta$ of upsilon in the lab frame.<br />
 (Used the same method in the sample code ([upsilonTwoBodyDecay.C](https://github.com/flodamas/UpsilonPolarization_2018PbPb/blob/main/upsilonTwoBodyDecay.C)).)
 - UpsilonRefFrameReco3.C : Rotated the coordinate by $\phi$ and $\theta$ of upsilon in the lab frame and boosted muons to the upsilon's rest frame.<br />